yablochko8/semantic-search-fonts/COOKBOOK.md

 testRun();
 ```

-To run this, I use `bun`.
-So the Terminal command is:
+This should run fine with Node.
+Personally I use Bun for simple scripts like this, out of habit.

 ```sh
 bun src/script.ts